 Simple Carpet Cleaning Hacks for Holiday Food Spills

 Mmm ... cozy!
-An elegantly carpeted living room provides a warm atmosphere for entertaining your near and dear.
+An elegantly carpeted living room provides a warm atmosphere for entertaining your friends and family.
 Unfortunately, it also seems to provide the perfect target for spills and stains caused by holiday goodies.
-Here are our emergency carpet cleaning hacks, using materials you're likely to have right in your kitchen cupboard, to help you cope.
+Here are our emergency carpet cleaning hacks to the rescue, using materials you're likely to have right in your kitchen cupboard.

 Though eggnog tastes sweet and innocent, it packs quite a punch when you enjoy a mug or two.
 Same thing when it lands on your carpet.
-Clean eggnog up fast or it will produce an aroma that will put you off dairy products for life.
-Start by working in a small quantity of a mild dish detergent solution (1 teaspoon to 2 cups warm -- not hot -- water).
-Should a follow-up treatment be necessary, use white vinegar mixed 1:2 with water.
+Clean eggnog up fast before it produces an aroma that'll put you off dairy products for life.
+Start by working in a bit of mild dish soap solution (1 teaspoon to 2 cups warm -- not hot -- water).
+Should follow-up be necessary, use white vinegar mixed 1:2 with water.
 If you still detect an unpleasant scent heading toward Valentine's Day, try a pet-odor remover.

 Coffee may be considered the perfect solution for how you feel the morning after the night before.
 And the perfect solution for coffee spills on the broadloom is application of 1 teaspoon of dish detergent mixed with 2 cups of lukewarm water.

 The deep red of cranberry sauce goes so nicely with your new carpeting -- not.
 Take care of the glop by sponging with 1 teaspoon white vinegar combined with 1/4 cup rubbing alcohol.
 Repeat if needed.